JAS-315/JAS-315.github.io/projects/dataplant.md

 <img class="ui image" src="../images/DMA images/2/cluster test hca method.png">
 *Figure 9: Hierarchical Clustering Methods*

 I experimented with several adjustments for each algorithm.
-For HCA, I tried each method; K-Means, different, numbers of iterations (iter) and starts (nstarts)6, and algorithms; PAM, Euclidean and Manhattan Distances7, and standardization within the clustering algorithm.
+For HCA, I tried each method; K-Means, different, numbers of iterations (iter) and starts (nstarts), and algorithms; PAM, Euclidean and Manhattan Distances7, and standardization within the clustering algorithm.
 Examining these clusters as plots only hints at optimal tuning (Figure 10-12).

+Note: The default for k-means is 10 iterations and 1 start, which I left intact, when they were not being modified for analysis (i.e., on any test that altered iterations, nstart was left at default, and both at default when testing algorithms).
+Euclidean Distance is measured by a straight line between two points, while Manhattan is executed by closing the distance using one or more right angles eventually connects two points, then measuring the distance.

 <img class="ui image" src="../images/DMA images/2/cluster test km iter.png">
 *Figure 10: K-Means Clustering, Iteration Experiments.*